abaisero/gym-gridverse/docs/guides/transition_functions.rst

 ====================

-In this section we describe the transition function protocol, the transition functions provided in :py:mod:`~gym_gridverse.envs.transition_functions`, and how to write your own custom transition functions.
+In this section we describe the transition function protocol, the transition function registry, and how to write your own custom transition functions.

 The TransitionFunction Protocol
 ===============================